vmray/ms-defender-azure/README.md

 ### Creating Application for API Access

-- Open [https://portal.azure.com/](https://portal.azure.com) and search `Microsoft Entra ID` service.
+> Open [https://portal.azure.com/](https://portal.azure.com) and search `Microsoft Entra ID` service.

 ![01](Images/01.png)

-- Click `Add->App registration`.
+> Click on `Add` and select `App registration.`

 ![02](Images/02.png)

-- Enter the name of application, select supported account types, and click on `Register`.
+> Enter the name of application, select supported account types, and click on `Register`.

 ![03](Images/03.png)

-- In the application overview you can see `Application Name`, `Application ID` and `Tenant ID`.
+> In the application overview you can find `Application Name`, `Application ID` and `Tenant ID`.

 ![04](Images/04.png)

-- After creating the application, we need to set API permissions for connector.
+> After creating the application, we need to set API permissions for connector.
 For this purpose,
-  - Click `Manage->API permissions` tab
+>  - Click `Manage > API permissions` tab.
-  - Click `Add a permission` button
+>  - Click `Add a permission` button.
-  - Select `APIs my organization uses`
+>  - Select `APIs my organization uses`.
-  - Search `WindowsDefenderATP` and click the search result
+>  - Search for `WindowsDefenderATP` and click on search result.

 ![05](Images/05.png)

-- On the next page, select `Application Permissions` and check the permissions according to the table below.
-Then, click `Add permissions` button below.
+> On the next page, select `Application permissions` and check the permissions listed in the table below.
+Then click on `Add permissions`.
 ### WindowsDefenderATP
 |       Category       |   Permission Name   | Description                                                            |
 |:---------------------|:--------------------|:-----------------------------------------------------------------------|